 It's nice to see rates tick up, but all savings rates are still incredibly low.

-The Federal Reserve has driven savings rates to record lows and plans to keep them there until the unemployment rate falls to 6.5%.
+The Federal Reserve has driven long- and short-term interest rates down and plans to keep them there until there's sustainable improvement in the economy.

 Here are the best nationally available 12-month certificates of deposit, as of today:

 Top 12-month CD Rates

 |GE Capital Retail||1.05%||$25,000|

 To qualify for this list, a bank must allow savers from all 50 states to buy its certificates of deposit online or through the mail.